 On January 27, 2017 President Donald Trump issued an executive order banning entry from seven majority Muslim countries (Iran, Iraq, Syria, Sudan, Libya, Yemen, and Somalia) citing national security reasons.
 None of the deadly attackers since 9/11 emigrated or came from a family that emigrated from one of these countries nor were any of the 9/11 attackers from the listed countries.
-Eight of the lethal attackers were born American citizens.
+Nine of the lethal attackers were born American citizens.
 On March 6, 2017, the Trump administration issued a new executive order that dropped Iraq from the travel ban among other changes.
 In September 2017, the Trump administration again revised the ban, dropping Sudan while adding restrictions on travel from Chad, Venezuela, and North Korea.

 - three are African-Americans

 - three are from families that hailed originally from Pakistan

 - one was born in Virginia to Palestinian immigrant parents